-Here's a detailed outline of the entire online dog training course offered by QC Pet Studies, including the length of each unit and any special considerations you'll need to complete each unit's assignments.
+Here's a detailed outline of the entire online dog care course offered by QC Pet Studies, including the length of each unit and any special considerations you'll need to complete each unit's assignments.

-The course should take about 30 to 35 hours to study and complete assignments from start to finish.
+The course should take about 20 hours to study and complete assignments from start to finish.
 This time does not include the time you will take to practice and develop your skills before you complete an assignment.

 On average, most QC Students work on their course for a few hours per week, and complete the online dog training course within three to six months.
 You'll have up to two years to complete the program—lots of time!

-Below is an outline of each unit of the online dog training course.
+Below is an outline of each unit of the online dog care course.
 Expand each section to find out what you'll learn in each unit.

 In the first unit of your Dog Daycare course, you'll introduce yourself to your expert tutor and learn about the fundamentals of professionally caring for dogs.
 You'll dive into an overview of the dog daycare industry, study different types of dog-care locations and learn about the tools and equipment you'll need as you begin working with dogs.